carlDguez19/odinBattleship2/README.md

 npm start
 ```

-Battleship will appear in your browser with url: `http://localhost:3000`
+Battleship will appear in your browser at: `http://localhost:3000`

 ## Credits